ZwickyTransientFacility/scope-ml/doc/developer.md

 Edit config.yaml to include Kowalski instance and Fritz tokens in the associated empty `token:` fields.

-### Testing
+#### Testing
-Run `./scope.py test` to test your installation.
+Run `scope-test` to test your installation.
 Note that for the test to pass, you will need access to the Kowalski database.
-If you do not have Kowalski access, you can run `./scope.py test_limited` to run a more limited (but still useful) set of tests.
+If you do not have Kowalski access, you can run `scope-test-limited` to run a more limited (but still useful) set of tests.

 ### Troubleshooting
 Upon encountering installation/testing errors, manually install the package in question using  `conda install xxx` , and remove it from `.requirements/dev.txt`.
 After that, re-run `pip install -r requirements.txt` to continue.

-### Known issues
+#### Known issues
 - Across all platforms, we are currently aware of `scope` dependency issues with Python 3.11.
 - Anaconda continues to cause problems with environment setup.
 - Using `pip` to install `healpy` on an arm64 Mac can raise an error upon import.
 We recommend including `h5py` as a requirement during the creation of your `conda` environment.